More on the Jesus myth and who was Jesus Christ?

 “Blessed are the peacemakers: for they shall be called the children of God.”
 (Mattthew 5:9 KJB.)
 I hope the reader appreciates how unhistorical and silly quotes such as these are.
 As a consequence, “Jesus” is inconsistent.
 The honest historian must at some point have an educated guess as to what may be fact and what is fiction, and I think lines like these are fictional.

 No one knows the whole truth about what happened two thousand years ago.
 Yet surely my analysis makes much more sense than the traditional tale.
 It is realistic, logical and plausible.
-One doesn’t need to have spent a lifetime studying the Bible or Judaism to realize it rings true.
-One has to either be a diehard Christian, or deliberately dishonest, to reject outright the account I’ve just given about Yeshua.
+One does not need to have spent a lifetime studying the Bible or Judaism to realize it rings true.
+One has to either be a diehard Christian, or deliberately dishonest, to reject outright the account I have just given about Jesus.

 Jesus of the Gospels is a Concocted Myth!